daohainam/rust-book-vi/README.md

 See the [releases] to download just the code of all the code listings that appear in the book.

 [releases]: https://github.com/rust-lang/book/releases

+## Vietnamese translation
+This is a Vietnamese version of Rust book, you can start by reading [README-vi.md](https://github.com/daohainam/rust-book-vi/blob/main/README-vi.md).
+Translation is in progress in [src-vi](https://github.com/daohainam/rust-book-vi/tree/main/src-vi) folder.

 ## Requirements